Charlotte Jackson: Personal life

-She is married to former Sunderland and Wales manager Chris Coleman.
+She is married to former Fulham, Sunderland and Wales manager Chris Coleman.
 She announced in June 2014 that they were expecting their first child and a son arrived on 22 December, followed by a daughter in 2016.

 Andy Gray incident

 In late 2010, Sky Sports commentator Andy Gray and presenter Richard Keys were caught in a furore, when derogatory comments they made about female referees prior to a match were caught by a hot mic.
-Shortly after, footage emerged of more incidents of Gray engaged in sexist behavior, and consequently his contract was terminated by Sky.
+Shortly after, footage emerged of more incidents of Gray engaged in sexist behaviour, this time an inappropriate comment directed at Jackson, and consequently his contract was terminated by Sky.